 Most hotels offer guided day tours around the city and I definitely recommend doing the tour with a guide.
 All the tourists you’ll see walking around are led by guides.
 You will learn so much more information with a guide and it’s not that expensive either!
 I definitely recommend it – you won’t regret it!
 Your guide can also tell you about the dark past of the island.

-In case you want to book a tour yourself in advance and not ask at the hotel, I recommend this 3-hour walking tour or this sunset cruise where you will see the beauty of the shoreline!
+In case you want to book a tour yourself in advance and not ask at the hotel, I recommend this 3-hour walking tour or this private guided tour with pick-up and drop-off options.

 Admire Stone Town’s intricate doors